 Nutrition, genetics, production type, and enrichments such as perches can play a role in the presence of keel bone issues.
-Keel bone damage can impair movement and cause discomfort and/ or pain to poultry.
+Concerning specific risk factors for the development of keel bone fractures, onset of lay, hen weight etc. have been shown to be of importance.
+Keel bone damage can impair movement and cause discomfort and/or pain to poultry.
 The keel bone is prone to injury because of the location in the bird and fragility of the bone, which affects wing and leg movement.
 However, different welfare and health conditions can either strengthen or weaken the bone, making it a lagging indicator of poultry welfare.

 Keel bone fractures: The presence of keel bone fractures can indicate an injury as a result of welfare challenges during life.
-These are more often present in cage-free or free range systems where more activity is expected and falls or collisions are more frequent.
 The keel bone is also a part of the birds respiratory system.
 If damaged, breathing could be more laborious and hinder productivity.
-Keel bone fractures may also be caused by improper handling when birds are individually vaccinated or being transported between farms.